Al-Tijara SC: In Premier League

 Al-Tijara was founded in 1974 as Al-Iktisad as an amalgamation of Ministry of Trade teams, the most prominent of which were the Orosdi-Back team and the Al-Asha team.
-Al-Iktisad gained promotion to the Iraqi Premier League in 1975.
+Al-Iktisad gained promotion to the Iraqi Premier League in 1975 and registered officially as a sports club.
 The team played fifteen seasons in the Iraqi Premier League until 1992, first three seasons (1975–78) from those, played in their old name Al-Iktisad.

 Suspension and resumption

-In 2014, sports activities were suspended in the club, and after four years, in 2018, activities resumed and new teams were established in various sports, including the football team, which recently qualified to play in the Iraq Division Two.
+In 2014, sports activities were suspended in the club, and after four years, in 2018, activities resumed and new teams were established in various sports, including the football team, which recently qualified to play in the Iraqi First Division League.